 The power sector has immense opportunities in a country like India.
 But before investing it is also important that the investors inspect other aspects of the industry.
-For a long, time the power sector has found itself debt-ridden.
+For a long, time the Top Electricity & Power Sector Companies have found themselves debt-ridden.
 This was primarily because of the lack of trickle-down payments from the DISCOMS( Power Distribution companies) to the GENCOMS( Power Generation Companies).
-Another aspect that investors must take caution is the viability of renewable energy companies.
+Another aspect that investors must take caution about is the viability of renewable energy companies.

 Although they are marketed as a safer future, it is important to note that they too come at environmental costs and significantly higher economic costs all the while producing only a fraction of the energy in comparison to other fossil fuels.
 This affects both the motive i.e greener earth and the profitability prospect of the company.